openlists/ElectrophysiologyData/README.md

 [Paper](https://doi.org/10.3389/fnins.2016.00196)

 The TUH includes multiple (described [here](https://isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml)), including:
+- The TUH EEG Corpus (TUEG), with over 30,000 hospital EEG recordings
 - The TUH Abnormal EEG Corpus (TUAB), with annotatations for if recordings are normal or abnormal
 - The TUH EEG Artifact Corpus (TUAR), with annotations of different artifacts
-- The TUH Epilepsy Corpus (TUEP), with a selected of subjects with and without epilepsy
+- The TUH Epilepsy Corpus (TUEP), with a subset of subjects with and without epilepsy
 - The TUH EEG Events Corpus (TUEV), with annotations of specific events (sharp waves, epileptiform discharges, etc)
 - The TUH EEG Seizure Corpus (TUSZ), with annotations for seizures
 - The TUH EEG Slowing Corpus (TUSL), with annotations for slowing events